-"We are very encouraged by these emerging data from our ongoing ReNeu trial, as they reaffirm our belief that mirdametinib has the potential to be a best-in-class treatment for patients with NF1-PN," said Saqib Islam, Chief Executive Officer of SpringWorks.
-"The robust response rate, which was assessed by blinded independent central review, and the very encouraging tolerability profile observed in these interim data are particularly compelling given the unmet need among NF1-PN patients for a therapy that can provide durable efficacy while maintaining a safety profile that is suitable for long-term dosing.
-We look forward to completing enrollment in the ReNeu trial in the second half of this year and sharing additional data from the study at a future medical conference in 2021."
+"We remain encouraged by these interim data, which reaffirm our belief that mirdametinib has the potential to be a best-in-class treatment for patients with NF1-PN," said Saqib Islam, Chief Executive Officer of SpringWorks.
+"The ReNeu trial is on track to complete enrollment in the second half of 2021 and we look forward to sharing additional updates as the trial progresses."